Search

 CN34-50

 110 days.
 Zea mays.
 Open Pollinated.
 Rainbow Ornamental Corn.
 The plant produces good yields of 8 to 10" long bicolored ears of corn.
-Beautiful colors of white, red, blue, purple, gold, and orange kernels.
+It is a popular corn variety prized for its striking multicolored kernels, which are used in fall decorations.
+Kernels typically display a mix of red, yellow, blue, purple, black, brown, orange, gold, and white, sometimes described as a “mosaic” or jewel-like appearance on each cob.
+The plants commonly reach 6 to 9 feet tall.
+Heat Tolerant.
+Drought Tolerant.
 Great for Halloween and Thanksgiving decorations.
 An excellent choice for home gardens and market growers.
 United States Department of Agriculture, PI 217462.
 A variety from the USA.

 $3.00 $2.50